oxygenxml/web-author-sample-plugins/README.md

 Plugin that adds a Styles Filter that can be used to replace the CSS styles associated to an element or a pseudo element.

+### web-author-insert-all-elements

+Sample plugin that allows inserting elements that are not valid at caret position, by using the "Insert Element..." action from the contextual menu.

 ### web-author-xslt-report

 Sample plugin to run an XSLT script over the current document and return the result to the client as string.